 Rail and Commuter Bus

-Mobility has substantially increased ridership over the last five years.
-There were roughly 300,000 rides on Mobility and 70,000 on Call-A-Ride in the first quarter of FY10, which has steadily increased to over 500,000 and 145,000 in Q4 FY16 respectively.
+Mobility has substantially increased ridership over the last few years.
+There were roughly 500,000 rides on Mobility and 168,000 on Call-A-Ride in the fourth quarter of FY16, which shows steady increases over time.

 Ridership Goal: Improve existing service to help increase ridership on all MTA modes.